Deploy to the Decentralized Web with IPFS

 00:20:45 - Anthony Campolo

 So we're on 0.13.1.
-So we're already past my blog post which was written on 0.12.0.
+So we're already past my blog post, which was written on 0.12.0.
 And this is a repository that now is on your computer.
-Because as I was saying, this is just git.
-You have a git repo and so type IPFS init.
-You may have already done this, but just if anyone's following along, this is the first step they need to do.
-So this is going to initialize their repository.
-And you also see there you have a peer identity.
-So the peer identity is when you actually connect to the network.
-Then you're going to be able to kind of find someone else on the network through their peer identity.
+Because as I was saying, this is just Git.
+You have a Git repo, so type ipfs init.
+You may have already done this, but if anyone's following along, this is the first step they need to do.
+This is going to initialize their repository.
+And you also see there that you have a peer identity.
+The peer identity is how, when you actually connect to the network, you're going to be able to find someone else on the network.

 00:21:26 - Ben Myers

 Gotcha.
-So this what just got logged here, this is not sensitive in any way.
-Right.
-I don't need to have blurred this out or anything like that.
+So what just got logged here is not sensitive in any way, right?
+I don't need to have blurred this out or anything like that?
 Okay.
 It actually seems like my config file already exists.
 Interesting.

 00:21:40 - Anthony Campolo

 Yep.
-Yeah.
-And then you also see how it says reinitialize when overwrite your keys.
-So this is why I say this is a locked down system.
-This is something with keys that only you have access to now, right now on your computer.
-So those keys are important and like, they have set the system in a way where they're on your computer somewhere and I'm sure you could find them if you, if you want to.
-Like, I wouldn't even really know where to go to find them.
-So there's kind of more education that I think needs to happen around, like, what is actually public and private here and what is lockdown and what's not.
-And for right now, we're just kind of going to be doing like simple HTML exercises.
-So it's not going to be like a huge deal, but like, there's larger questions, like, how is this system actually secured that are worth going into if that's something you find interesting.
+And you also see how it says reinitializing will overwrite your keys.
+So this is why I say this is a locked-down system.
+This is something with keys that only you have access to right now on your computer.
+Those keys are important.
+They've set the system up so they're on your computer somewhere, and I'm sure you could find them if you wanted to.
+I wouldn't even really know where to go to find them.
+So there's more education that needs to happen around what is actually public and private here, and what is locked down and what's not.
+For right now, we're just going to be doing simple HTML exercises, so it's not going to be a huge deal, but there are larger questions, like how this system is actually secured, that are worth going into if that's something you find interesting.

 00:22:28 - Ben Myers